electricherd/audiobookfinder/README.md

 ### Goals
 The primary goal is to learn Rust and to cover various aspects of the language, of which some of I already used inside the program, such as:
-- [ ] have the Rust frontend/backend as IOS and/or Android app, with a small glue code (because beside the tui it's a html5 webapp frontend).
-[WASM](https://www.rust-lang.org/what/wasm) is not reachable since it uses `no_std`
 - [x] borrowing: the borrow checker, some issues but I am fine with it now
 - [ ] async/await: almost there
+- [ ] easy cross compile (and test) for raspberry (v1 and v2, v3)... ok the tui update needs adjustment
+- [x] have the Rust frontend/backend as IOS and/or Android app, with a small glue code (because beside the tui it's a html5 webapp frontend).
+[WASM](https://www.rust-lang.org/what/wasm) is not reachable since it uses `no_std`
 - [x] shared-data over different threads (not yet lifetime optimized)
 - [x] multi-threading, a lot of threads and communication is inside, also  ([Rayon](https://github.com/rayon-rs/rayon))
 - [x] learning [futures](https://en.wikipedia.org/wiki/Futures_and_promises)